I didn’t understand what he’s saying. But I said OK. Maybe earning more money will make him happy. After all, he’s a good friend.

 It’s hard.
 But I can’t stop writing.
 I can’t stop creating.
 I want to provide value.

-And oh, nothing is more fulfilling hearing readers say that they’ve found my ideas helpful.
+Nothing is more fulfilling hearing readers say that they’ve found my ideas helpful.
 It feels good inside.

 But Why Create?
 We Don’t Have Time.
 Money is More Important